A Tree Grows in Brooklyn (1945 film): Plot

-Katie Nolan is a hard-working housewife who scrubs the floors of her tenement building and collects rags for sale to a scrap fabric dealer in order to provide for her family.
-She's married to Johnny Nolan, a happy-go-lucky, charming man who means well, but dreams his way through life, rather than find steady employment.
-He is also an alcoholic.
-On the rare occasions he finds work as a singing waiter, everything he earns usually ends up in his drinking, much to Katie's despair.
-The couple have two children: 13-year-old Francie, who idolizes her father; and 12-year-old Neeley.
+The Nolans are a family living in the Williamsburg neighborhood of Brooklyn in 1912.
+Katie is a hard-working, German American housewife who scrubs the floors of her tenement building and collects rags to sell to a scrap fabric dealer in order to provide for her family.
+She's married to Johnny, a happy-go-lucky, charming Irish American who means well, but dreams his way through life.
+On the rare occasions he finds work as a singing waiter, he usually ends up spending much of what he earns on his drinking, much to Katie's despair.
+The couple have two children: 13-year-old Francie, who idolizes her father, and 12-year-old Neeley.
 Tense and frustrated, Katie is often sharper with the children than she means to be, while Johnny is gentle, generous, and indulgent, especially with Francie.

-Katie's sister Sissy is a sassy, free-spirited woman who has recently married for the third time.
-Katie learns this from gossipy insurance agent Mr. Barker when he comes by to collect the Nolans' weekly premium.
-Scandalized and embarrassed, Katie cuts off her relationship with Sissy, which makes the children, who love their unconventional aunt, unhappy.
-Francie is also worried that the building's landlord has cut too many branches off the tree in the tenement's courtyard, which Francie and her father call the Tree of Heaven, and that it may die.
-But when she points this out to Johnny, he explains the cutting back is necessary and the tree will grow again.
+Katie's sister Sissy is a sassy, free-spirited woman who has recently married for the third time, a fact Katie learns from gossipy insurance agent Mr. Barker when he comes by to collect the Nolans' weekly premium.
+Scandalized and embarrassed, Katie cuts off her relationship with Sissy, making the children, who love their unconventional aunt, unhappy.
+Francie is also worried that the building's superintendent has cut too many branches off the lone tree in the tenement's courtyard, and that it may die.
+When she points this out to Johnny, however, he promises a tree that is able to thrive in such difficult circumstances cannot be killed so easily.